- Land use

 The OCP Advisory Working Group (AWG) provides feedback to District staff and our consultant (Project Team).
 It is composed of community members and representatives from a broad cross-section of the community in order to provide a diversity of insights based on knowledge of key areas of the plan and a diversity of demographic backgrounds and lived experiences.
 See the AWG Terms of Reference and the AWG Composition Summary.

 Why are the meetings not open to the public?

 The AWG is a working group appointed by staff, to work with the Project Team.
-As the AWG was not established by bylaw, or appointed by Council, it is not subject to the requirements that the meetings be open to the public.
-The intention with the closed meetings is to create a space for AWG members to speak openly and provide candid feedback to the Project Team for the OCP review.
-Detailed meeting notes, agendas and presentations are posted under Documents on the OCP Project Page to ensure transparency of the topics and discussions taking place.
+As the AWG was not established by bylaw, or appointed by Council, the meetings are not open to the public to attend.
+The intention with these meetings is to create a space for AWG members to speak openly and provide candid feedback to the Project Team for the OCP review.
+Detailed meeting notes, agendas and presentations are posted under Documents on the OCP Project Page so anyone can view the topics and discussions taking place.

 Who is on the OCP AWG?

 The AWG is composed of 14 members, four representative members from the District’s Commissions (Community Planning Commission, Community Agricultural Commission, Community Stewardship Commission and the former Climate Change Select Committee) as well as one Council observer.
 The working group members bring a variety of skills, experience and perspective including marine, agricultural, public engagement, community and social wellness and housing.
 A list of members can be found on the OCP Project Page.